-Out of an abundance of caution, an individual is placed in University Quarantine if they have been exposed to someone who is currently awaiting test results – or – if he/she is awaiting their own PCR test results.
+Out of an abundance of caution, individuals are placed in University Quarantine if they have been exposed to someone who is currently awaiting test results – or – if they are awaiting their own PCR test results.
 The length of time in University Quarantine can vary depending on circumstances.
 For example, if the test comes back negative, the quarantine will likely end.
 If the test is positive, the individual will move into Health Department Quarantine or isolation/treatment.

 Health Department Quarantine

-An individual is placed in Health Department Quarantine if, through contact tracing, it is determined he/she was exposed.
+Individuals are placed in Health Department Quarantine if, through contact tracing, it is determined they were exposed.
 The individual will remain in Health Department Quarantine for 14 days from the day of exposure and evaluated daily for symptoms.

 Isolation and Treatment

 For most persons with COVID-19 illness, isolation and precautions are generally discontinued 10 days after symptom onset and resolution of fever for at least 24 hours, without the use of fever-reducing medications, and with improvement of other symptoms.